 But at the same cost and general design, is the Raspberry Pi 3 still the same as Raspberry Pi 2?
-Well, as a fan of circuit board computers, I have used both Pi 3 and Pi 2 and will delve discuss the similarities and the differences.
+Well, as a fan of circuit board computers, I have used both Pi 3 and Pi 2 and will discuss the similarities and differences.

 Raspberry Pi 3 Vs 2 Vs zero

 Raspberry Pi 3 new design?

 Physically, you would dismiss the Raspberry Pi 3 as not having any significant changes from its predecessors.

 However, the small changes have an enormous impact on the performance of the new circuit board computer.

 Critical changes in features include a BCM2837 SoC and a shift from the Pi 2’s quad-core 900 MHz ARMv7 to the quad-core 64-bit 1.2GHz ARMv8-A Cortex-A53.

 Its 3D graphics processor improved from 250MHz to the previous 300MHz.
 The VideoCore cloaks at 400MHz that enhances 3D and video performance.